Schw4lbe/jizo-noods/README.md

 ### prio 0:

+- netlify identity only on stage first page for account resets
+- do before push on production
 - embedd SEO baseline to all content parts
 - Events teaser + subsection on page own view own cms entrie